-Chinese New Year is perhaps the biggest celebration in Hong Kong that signifies the beginning of a new time.
-To mark the grand occasion, decorations are installed across the city to showcase the boisterous holiday and importance it carries in Chinese tradition.
+Chinese New Year, or the Spring Festival, is perhaps the biggest celebration in Hong Kong that signifies the beginning of a new time.
+To mark the grand occasion, decorations and ornaments are installed across the city to showcase the boisterous holiday and importance it carries in Chinese tradition.
 Displays can be seen at malls and in other public areas in just about every road and back alley of the city.
 Scroll through to see what such CNY decoration displays feature, where to view them in Hong Kong, and find some inspiration for ways to adorn your house for the biggest festival of the year.

 Fai chun (揮春)